Last Updated: July 10, 2024

 United States of America

-Dabney Coleman is an American actor who has a net worth of $5 million.
-Dabney Coleman is an accomplished American actor known for his extensive work in film and television.
-Throughout his career, Coleman has become synonymous with playing characters who exude an air of arrogance and smugness, often taking on roles as unlikable or unscrupulous authority figures.
+Dabney Coleman was an American actor who had a net worth of $5 million at the time of his death in 2024.
+Dabney Coleman was known for his extensive work in film and television, where he was synonymous with playing characters who exuded an air of arrogance and smugness, often taking on roles as unlikable or unscrupulous authority figures.
 He began his acting journey in the late 1950s, appearing in various TV shows and stage productions.
 However, it wasn't until the 1970s that Coleman gained prominence through his roles in popular TV series such as "Mary Hartman, Mary Hartman" and "Fernwood Tonight."
 His career continued to flourish in the 1980s with notable appearances in hit TV shows like "Buffalo Bill" and "The Slap Maxwell Story," for which he received a Golden Globe Award for Best Actor in a Television Series in 1988.

 Early Life

-Coleman was born on January 3, 1932 in Austin, Texas.
+Dabney Coleman was born on January 3, 1932, in Austin, Texas.
 He attended the Virginia Military Institute and then the University of Texas at Austin.
-He was drafted in the United States Army in 1953 and served in Europe.
+He was drafted into the United States Army in 1953 and served in Europe.
 He did not begin his acting career until after he was out of the military.

 Career

 After returning from military service, Coleman trained with Sanford Meisner at the Neighborhood Playhouse School of Theater in New York City from 1958 to 1960.
-Since that time, Coleman has become a prolific character actor, appearing in well over 60 films and television programs throughout his career.
+Dabney subsequently became a prolific character actor, appearing in well over 60 films and television programs throughout his career.

 Coleman booked two episodes of "Bonanza" in 1968 and 1969.
 He also appeared in the films "The Scalphunters," "The Trouble with Girls," and "Downhill Racer."
 In 1970, he landed roles in "The F.B.I.," "The Brotherhood of the Bell," and "I Love My Wife."
 He remained busy throughout the 1970s in both film and television.
 Some of the movies he appeared in during this time included "Cinderella Liberty," "The Dove," "The Towering Inferno," "Black Fist," and "Bite the Bullet."
 He also appeared in the shows "Barnaby Jones," "The Mary Tyler Moore Show," and "Mannix," among others.

-In 1983, he landed the lead role in the television series "Buffalo Bill" playing character Bill Bittinger.
-Though short-lived, the show was well-received and Coleman in particular was praised for his performance.
+In 1983, Dabney landed the lead role in the television series "Buffalo Bill" playing Bill Bittinger.
+Though short-lived, the show was well-received, and Coleman, in particular, was praised for his performance.
 In 1987, he appeared in the television film "Sworn to Silence."
 For his role in the film, he received an Emmy Award.
 The same year, he also had a role in the comedy film "Dragnet."
 The following year, he appeared in the talking-horse comedy "Hot to Trot."

 Dabney Coleman